hanaDemma/Pharmaceuticals-finance-data-Analysis-week-4/README.md

-# Pharmaceuticals-finance-data-Analysis-week-4
+# Pharmaceuticals Finance Data Analysis - Week 4

 **Project Overview:**
-This project aims to forecast sales in all  stores across several cities six weeks ahead of time.
+This project aims to forecast sales across multiple stores in various cities six weeks in advance.
+The analysis will provide insights into customer purchasing behavior and the impact of promotions, store openings, and other factors on sales.

 ## Setup Environment
-The first step is to set up a Python development environment with version control and implement CI/CD workflows for continuous integration and deployment.
+The initial step is to set up a Python development environment, integrate version control, and configure CI/CD workflows for continuous integration and deployment.
 ## Folder Structure

 PHARMACEUTICALS-FINANCE-DATA-ANALYSIS-WORKFLOW/